minprog/programming-2/30 Problem Sets/50 Python/50 Programs.md

 * Setting the robot's position
 * Setting the robot's direction

-Complete the RectangularRoom and Robot classes by implementing their methods in `robots.py`.
+Complete the `RectangularRoom` and `Robot` classes by implementing their methods in `robots.py`.

-(Although this problem has many parts, it should not take long once you have chosen how you wish to represent your data.
-For reasonable representations, *a majority of the methods will require only one line of code.*)

-For your reference, here are abbreviated specifications for the methods of RectangularRoom and Robot.
-See `robots.py` for complete details.

-    class RectangularRoom(object):
-        """
-        A RectangularRoom represents a rectangular region containing clean or dirty tiles.
-A room has a width and a height and contains (width * height) tiles.
-At any particular time, each of these tiles is either clean or dirty.
-        """

-        def __init__(self, width, height):
-            """
-            Initializes a rectangular room with the specified width and height.
-            Initially, no tiles in the room have been cleaned.
-            """

-        def cleanTileAtPosition(self, pos):
-            """Mark the tile under the position POS as cleaned."""

-        def isTileCleaned(self, m, n):
-            """Return True if the tile (m, n) has been cleaned."""

-        def getNumTiles(self):
-            """Return the total number of tiles in the room."""

-        def getNumCleanedTiles(self):
-            """Return the total number of clean tiles in the room."""

-        def getRandomPosition(self):
-            """Return a random position inside the room."""

-        def isPositionInRoom(self, pos):
-            """Return True if POS is inside the room."""

-    class Robot(object):
-        """
-        Represents a robot cleaning a particular room.
-        At all times the robot has a particular position and direction in the room.
-        The robot also has a fixed speed.
-        Subclasses of Robot should provide movement strategies by implementing updatePositionAndClean(), which simulates a single time-step.
-        """

-        def __init__(self, room, speed):
-            """
-            Initializes a Robot with the given speed in the specified room.
-The robot initially has a random direction and a random position in the room.
-The robot cleans the tile it is on.
-            """

-            def getRobotPosition(self):
-                """Return the position of the robot."""

-            def getRobotDirection(self):
-                """Return the direction of the robot."""

-            def setRobotPosition(self, position):
-                """Set the position of the robot."""

-            def setRobotDirection(self, direction):
-                """Set the direction of the robot."""

-            def updatePositionAndClean(self):
-                """Simulate the passage of a single time-step."""

-# Part II: Creating and using the simulator

-## Problem #2
+## Defining the simulation step

-Each robot must also have some code that tells it how to move about a room, which will go in a method called *updatePositionAndClean*.
+Each robot must also have some code that tells it how to move about a room, which will go into a method called `updatePositionAndClean`.

 Ordinarily we would consider putting all the robot's methods in a single class.
-However, later in this problem set we'll consider robots with alternate movement strategies, to be implemented as different classes with the same interface.
-These classes will have a different implementation of *updatePositionAndClean* but are for the most part the same as the original robots.
-Therefore, we'd like to use inheritance to reduce the amount of duplicated code.
+However, we will also be considering robots with alternate movement strategies, to be implemented as different classes with the same design (the same *interface*).
+These classes will have a different implementation of `updatePositionAndClean` but are for the most part the same as the original robots.
+Therefore, we'd like to use *inheritance* to reduce the amount of duplicated code.

-We have already refactored the robot code for you into two classes: the Robot class you completed above (which contains general robot code), and a StandardRobot class inheriting from it (which contains its own movement strategy).
+We have already refactored the robot code for you into two classes: the `Robot` class you completed above (which contains general robot code), and a `StandardRobot` class inheriting from it (which contains its own movement strategy).

-Complete the *updatePositionAndClean* method of StandardRobot to simulate the motion of the robot after a single time-step (as described above in the simulation dynamics).
+Complete the `updatePositionAndClean` method of `StandardRobot` to simulate the motion of the robot after a single time-step (as described above in the simulation dynamics).

-## Problem #3
+## Running the simulation

 In this problem you will write code that runs a complete robot simulation.
 Recall that in each trial, the objective is to determine how many time-steps are on average needed before a specified fraction of the room has been cleaned.
 Implement the function `runSimulation`.

 The first six parameters should be self-explanatory.
-For the time being, you should pass in StandardRobot for the robot_type parameter, like so:
+For the time being, you should pass in `StandardRobot` for the `robot_type` parameter, like so:

 *avg = runSimulation(10, 1.0, 15, 20, 0.8, 30, StandardRobot)*

+> Note: what you actually do there, is pass along the *name* of a class to that function.
+The function itself will then create a new *instance* of the class with that name.
+We can then pass any kind of class to the function (although in practice, the function only works with classes that look like a Robot).
+Make sure you understand how that works by asking questions!

-Then, in runSimulation you should use *robot_type(...)* instead of *StandardRobot(...)* whenever you wish to instantiate a robot.
-(This will allow us to easily adapt the simulation to run with different robot implementations, which you'll encounter in Problem #5.)
+Then, in `runSimulation` you should use `robot_type(...)` instead of `StandardRobot(...)` whenever you wish to instantiate a robot.

+Hints:

-Feel free to write whatever helper functions you wish.
+- Feel free to write whatever helper functions you wish.

-We have provided the getNewPosition method of Position, which you may find helpful.
+- We have provided the `getNewPosition` method of `Position`, which you may find helpful.

 For your reference, here are some approximate room cleaning times.
 These times are with a robot speed of 1.0.
 However, these are only intended as guidelines.
 Depending on the exact details of your implementation, you may get times different from ours.
 That is probably fine, too.